-We use the Black-Scholes option-pricing model to determine the fair value of option awards and share purchase options under our Employee Stock Purchase Plan ("ESPP") on the date of grant with the weighted average assumptions.
+We use the Black-Scholes option-pricing model to determine the fair value of option awards, and share purchase options under our Employee Stock Purchase Plan ("ESPP") on the date of grant with the weighted average assumptions.
 The expected term of options granted is derived from historical data on employee exercise and post-vesting employment termination behavior.
 The expected term of purchase options under our ESPP represents the contractual life of the ESPP purchase period.
-The risk-free rate based upon the estimated life of the option and ESPP is based on the U.S. Treasury yield curve in effect at the time of grant.
+The risk-free rate based upon the estimated life of the option and ESPP award is based on the U.S. Treasury yield curve in effect at the time of grant.
 Expected volatility is based on both the implied volatilities from traded options on our stock and historical volatility on our stock.
 We do not currently pay cash dividends on our common stock and do not anticipate doing so in the foreseeable future.
 Accordingly, our expected dividend yield is zero.
 We are required to estimate forfeitures at the time of grant and revise those estimates in subsequent periods if actual forfeitures differ from those estimates.
-Our estimated forfeiture rate based on our historical forfeiture experience is approximately 12% in fiscal 2010 for all employees.
-In fiscal 2011, our estimated forfeiture rates are 10% for executives and 13% for non-executive employees.
+In fiscal 2012, our estimated forfeiture rates based on historical forfeiture experiences are 7% for executives and 9% for non-executive employees.
 We use the straight-line method for expense attribution, and we estimate forfeitures and only recognize expense for those shares expected to vest.